tjinauyeung/svelte-forms-lib/README.md

 npm install svelte-forms-lib
 ```

 > This package also depends on `svelte`.
-Please make sure you
-> have those installed as well.
+Please make sure you have it installed as well.

 ## Usage